buckbaskin/formak/docs/designs/calibration.md

 Control inputs.
 The two categories conceptually overlap as "known" values that are accepted in the state update; however, the Calibration values are also available within the sensor model.
-With just a State and Control input, the
+With just a State and Control input, the state needs to accept control inputs as a pass through to sensor models.
+This adds a compute penalty for computations with the state.

 Supporting calibration is a big step forward in functionality for FormaK that enables a variety of new model use cases.